Powers of Darkness (Iceland): Differences between Dracula and Makt myrkranna

-One of the principal differences between Dracula and Makt Myrkranna is that the bulk of the latter concerns Harker's stay at Castle Dracula with the story that makes up the majority of Dracula appearing only a very abridged form.
-Harker's visit to Transylvania takes up 80% of Makt Myrkranna.
-The Canadian novelist Michael Melgaard in a review described Makt Myrkranna as being more of a "slow burn" as Harker takes much time to realize that he is a prisoner of Dracula; by contrast in Dracula, he realizes almost immediately that he is a prisoner.
-The experiences of Harker at Castle Dracula are more visceral and intense in Makt Myrkranna.
-For an example, in Dracula, Harker finds the ruins of a chapel that he describes as "evidently been used as a graveyard" that becomes a room full of rotting corpses and occult markings in Makt Myrkranna.
-Other experiences for Harker not found in Dracula include finding the body of a dead peasant girl killed by Dracula and watching the count perform a black mass that ends in human sacrifice.
+One of the principal differences between Dracula and Makt myrkranna is that the bulk of the latter concerns Harker's stay at Castle Dracula while the story that makes up the majority of Dracula appears only in a very abridged form.
+Harker's visit to Transylvania takes up 80% of Makt myrkranna.
+In a review, the Canadian novelist Michael Melgaard described Makt myrkranna as being more of a "slow burn" because Harker takes much more time to realize that he is Dracula's prisoner.
+By contrast, in Dracula, he realizes almost immediately that he is a prisoner.
+Harker's experiences at Castle Dracula are more visceral and intense in Makt myrkranna.
+For an example, in Dracula, Harker finds the ruins of a chapel that he describes as having "evidently been used as a graveyard," which becomes a room full of rotting corpses and occult markings in Makt myrkranna.
+Other experiences for Harker not found in Dracula include finding the body of a dead peasant girl killed by Dracula and watching the Count perform a black mass that ends in human sacrifice.

-Lord Arthur Holmwood in Makt Myrkranna has a sister named Mary who does not appear in Dracula.
-The Brides of Dracula do not appear in Makt Myrkranna as Dracula as has only one female companion, the beautiful and alluring Josephine.
-One of the heroes of Dracula, Dr. John Seward, goes insane in Makt Myrkranna as a result of the horrors committed by Dracula while Seward's deranged patient, Renfield, does not appear in Makt Myrkranna.
-Dracula is more developed as a character in Makt Myrkranna and is in contact with various governments in what is hinted at is a bid for world domination.
-In Makt Myrkranna, Dracula displays strong Nietzschean tendencies as he speaks of his contempt for Christianity for venerating the weak instead of the strong, and declares his intention is to make the entire world "bow before the strong ones".
-Social Darwinism was a popular ideology in the 1890s, and much of the rhetoric Dracula uses in Makt Myrkranna reflects Social Darwinist themes, as he repeatedly declares his contempt for the weak who exist only to serve the strong; in this case literally as Dracula and his fellow vampires live off the blood of humans too weak to defend themselves.
-In Makt Myrkranna, Dracula does not flee back to Transylvania, but he is instead killed at his London home by a band of heroes led by Dr. Van Helsing.
+Lord Arthur Holmwood in Makt myrkranna has a sister named Mary who does not appear in Dracula.
+The Brides of Dracula do not appear in Makt myrkranna; Dracula has only one female companion, the beautiful and alluring Josephine.
+One of the heroes of Dracula, Dr. John Seward, goes insane in Makt myrkranna as a result of the horrors Dracula committed.
+Seward's deranged patient, Renfield, does not appear in Makt myrkranna.
+Dracula is more developed as a character in Makt myrkranna and is in contact with various governments in what is hinted at is a bid for world domination.
+In Makt myrkranna, Dracula displays strong Nietzschean tendencies as he speaks of his contempt for Christianity for venerating the weak instead of the strong, and declares his intention is to make the entire world "bow before the strong ones".
+Social Darwinism was a popular ideology in the 1890s, and much of the rhetoric Dracula uses in Makt myrkranna reflects Social Darwinist themes, as he repeatedly declares his contempt for the weak who exist only to serve the strong—in this case literally as Dracula and his fellow vampires live off the blood of humans too weak to defend themselves.
+In Makt myrkranna, Dracula does not flee back to Transylvania, but he is instead killed at his London home by a band of heroes led by Dr. Van Helsing.